brainhackorg/bhg-event-materials/docs/successful_brainhack_guideline.md

 event starts and make sure that they either supply their own food or guide them to the local shops and restaurants.

-In the case of you are tight on budget but you still want to provide something that will make your attendees happy then why you do not look at our [Get a Hold of Your Donuts: An Ultimate Guideline for Donuts!](https://github.com/brainhackorg/bhg-event-materials/blob/master/docs/get_a_hold_of_your_donuts.md).
-We are sure you will find something that definitely will make all jolly good ;) .
+If you are tight on budget, but still want to provide something to make your attendees happy, then why don't you take a look at our [Get a Hold of Your Donuts: An Ultimate Guideline for Donuts!](https://github.com/brainhackorg/bhg-event-materials/blob/master/docs/get_a_hold_of_your_donuts.md).
+We are sure you will find something that definitely will make all jolly good :wink:.

 ## Things to Do a Week Ahead